Last Updated on March 14, 2021 by Julia Wilson

 - X-Ray or ultrasound- To evaluate the size of the heart as well as look at the internal structures and blood vessels.

-- Blood tests to check for underlying conditions such as hyperthyroidism, kidney disease, an infection which may have caused the heart problem.
+- Blood tests to check for underlying conditions such as hyperthyroidism, kidney disease, an infection that may have caused the heart problem.

 Treatment depends on the cause and may include: